StevenPG/kubernetes-homelab/README.md

 Now onto storage.
 I picked up a new 2TB 5400RPM WD Red NAS HDD, and a 500GB WD Blue SSD.

+Then I opened a drawer I haven't opened in years and found additional drives!
+Everything is enumerated below:

 My total available storage is now the following:

 1. 500GB WD Blue SSD (2.5) NEW!
 2. 2TB WD Red HDD (3.5) NEW!
 3. Seagate 750GB Hybrid SSD (2.5) Old laptop!
 4. PNY 250GB SSD (2.5) Old desktop!
+5. 1TB Samsung HDD (2.5)
+6. 750GB HGST 750GB HDD (2.5)
+7. 200GB Toshiba HDD (2.5)
+8. 20GB Seagate HDD (2.5)

+Leaving me with a grand total of 6 Terabytes!

-That's one per machine!
+That's at least one per machine!
 Assuming at least one system is set up and plugged in with network access, we're good to go!

 # Software Preparations